otakup0pe/ansible-dupwrap/README.md

 ** `restore_file <file> <dest> <time>` to restore from a specified time
 * `status` basic information on the backup set
 * `prune` will remove old backups

+On macOS, there are some additional actions available.

+* `init` will create the encrypted disk image
+* `purge` will remove the encrypted disk image
+* `mount` will mount the encrypted disk image
+* `unmount` will unmount the encrypted disk image

 # License